rewolf/llm-metrics-proxy/docs/technical/README.md

 # Technical Documentation

-This directory contains technical documentation for the OpenAI LLM Metrics Proxy project.
+This directory contains technical documentation for the LLM Metrics Proxy project.

 ## Contents